xclarifyio/clarify_python_2/README.rst

 Searching Audio
 ^^^^^^^^^^^^^^^

 To search, we'll use the search() function.
-If you uploaded the *Wizard of Oz* audio clip, you can search for "Dorothy":
+If you uploaded the *Wizard of Oz* audio clip, you can search for "dorothy":

 .. code-block:: python